shorepine/amy/README.md

 # Using AMY

+> This section introduces AMY starting from the primitive oscillators.
+If your interest is mainly in using the preset patches to emulate a full synthesizer, you might skip to [Voices and patches](#voices_and_patches) section.

 AMY can be controlled using its wire protocol or by fillng its data structures directly.
 It's up to what's easier for you and your application.

 In Python, rendering to a buffer of samples, using the high level API: